vyoussofzadeh/meg-laterality-for-Brainstorm/README.md

 For more information on the HCP atlas, see [Glasser et al. (2016), *Nature*](https://www.nature.com/articles/nature18933).

+## Thresholding Mechanism

+Thresholding plays a crucial role in determining which brain regions are active and contributes to the calculation of LI.
+The pipeline provides three threshold types:

+- **Global-max**: The threshold is set based on the maximum amplitude observed across all time points and all regions.
+- **Time-max**: The threshold is based on the maximum amplitude during a specific time of interest across all regions.
+- **Region-max**: The threshold is determined by the maximum amplitude within each region of interest during the time of interest.

+Users can adjust the threshold ratio to control the sensitivity of region inclusion in the LI calculation.
+This ratio is applied to the determined maximum value according to the selected threshold type.

 ## Prerequisites

 - **MATLAB**: Tested on recent MATLAB versions.